nasa/cumulus/docs/upgrade-notes/upgrade-execution-table-CUMULUS-3320.md

 ### Procedure

-Users may opt to either:
+Users may opt to either automatically migrate the database, or manually create the index:

 #### Utilize the normal cumulus deployment